All

 It Should Have.

-The March 2026 Kona Low produced Oahu's worst flooding in 20 years — but the ground signals were readable 6 hours before inundation.
+The March 2026 Kona Low produced Oahu's worst flooding in 20 years, but the ground signals were readable 6 hours before inundation.
+What the NWS knew, what the public didn't, and what a T-6hr panel changes.

 March 20266 min read